-'''

-Number of shares after adjustment Number of shares Ratio of split or consolidation
+Number of shares after adjustment \rightarrow Number of shares before adjustment \times Ratio of split or consolidation ii.
+Cash payment for stock acquisition rights

-'''

 In case of merger, company split, share exchange, share transfer, share issuance or other events that compel the number of shares to be adjusted, the number of shares shall be adjusted to the extent reasonable taking into consideration the terms and conditions of merger, company split, share exchange, share transfer or share issuance, etc.